 Dietary preparation is of equal importance.
 For those who eat cleanly already, the transition into the proper diet will be fairly straightforward.
 For those who indulge regularly in fried foods, processed foods, heavy foods, sugar, caffeine, and alcohol, the preparations needed may take a bit more of an investment.
 We are happy to work with each participant in determining the best path forward regarding diet.
 Ultimately, in the preparation and cleansing you engage in before you join us for the retreat, you are preparing yourself to go deeper into your own healing process.

 Just to be clear, plant medicine is NOT a drug, a “trip,” a cure-all, a shortcut to enlightenment, or a recreational experience.
-Plant medicine IS can be a helpful tool that supports physical and psycho-emotional cleansing, offering guidance and expanded awareness, and as a result, can facilitate healing and transformation.
+Plant medicine can be a helpful tool that supports physical and psycho-emotional cleansing, supporting the cultivation of expanded awareness, and as a result, can facilitate healing, transformation, and spiritual awakening.
 It is, however, merely a tool.
 The fullness of healing and transformation comes in the weeks and months following the retreat, where it is necessary to ground and integrate these experiences into daily life.